HeardLibrary/digital-scholarship/script/python/basics.md

 Your code is less likely to have bugs if it is easy for a human to read it and easily tell what's going on.
 For that reason, it is better to have object names that are descriptive of what the object is or does.
 For example, a name like `loadParticipantData` is better than `x`.

-The following **characters** can be considered "safe" in Python: upper and lower case Roman letters, numerals, and the underscore (`_`) character.
+The following **characters** can be considered "safe" for names in Python: upper and lower case Roman letters, numerals, and the underscore (`_`) character.
 Periods (dots) have special use in Python.
 Spaces are bad.
 Hypens can cause problems in some circumstances, so it's better to avoid them.
 As a general practice, it's probably safest to begin object names with letters, since other symbols sometimes have special uses, and in some contexts, object names beginning with numerals might have problems.

 For **names** of variables and functions, we recommend camelCase.
 In camelCase, descriptive words are concatenated, with the first word beginning with a lower case letter and subsequent words beginning with capital letters.
 Examples: `companyReportFileName` and `convertXmlToJson`.